Raising Frogs Takes a Village: Accelerating Amphibian Research at the Marine Biological Laboratory

 2018 Steenbock Symposium program graphic.
 Source: University of Wisconsin-Madison Biochemistry Media Lab

-I recently attended the 40th Steenbock Symposium at University of Wisconsin-Madison.
-This year’s theme was “Epiphanies in and beyond the RNA World”.
-Twenty-seven researchers from RNA and related fields convened at the Wisconsin Institute for Discovery to share “eureka” moments in their careers.
+At the 2018 40th Steenbock Symposium at University of Wisconsin-Madison, twenty-seven researchers from RNA and related fields convened at the Wisconsin Institute for Discovery to share “eureka” moments in their careers.
 It was so inspiring to hear from founding members of the RNA community, including Joan Steitz, Christine Guthrie, John Abelson, and Harry Noller.
 I noticed a recurring theme throughout the talks: many of these epiphanies resulted from informal meetings (quite often at a bar or social event) between colleagues in different groups, sometimes from different universities.
 They discussed tough problems and brainstormed about how to solve them, pondered about what their peculiar results could mean biologically, or dreamed, “wouldn’t it be cool if we could <insert awesome idea here>?” and then came up with a way to do it.
 It sounded like a wonderful time to be a scientist!
 Sitting together freely sharing ideas, motivated by curiosity and the joy of doing science.

 As I thought back to my research career to look for instances of such encounters, I was happy to find a few.
 “Philosophy” Meetings during grad school and Tea Time during my postdoc—informal social events to bring people together from different labs and departments with drinks and snacks.
 RNA Cluster Meetings during grad school and RNA MaxiGroup during my postdoc—events where people interested in a certain research area (in this case RNA) would gather for dinner and to hear an informal research talk.
 These organized events were intended to provide a forum for conversations between scientists to spark new ideas.
 Sometimes, I would talk to someone in a totally different field and learn something new.
 But I really didn’t have an epiphany about my own research.
 I often found myself (and others) scurrying away after the event to get back to lab work.
 Was I missing out on the best part of the meeting: the after-discussion?